How to Stop a Wage Garnishment

 You may be able to keep your wages from being garnished or decrease how much is taken out in several ways.
 As a quick aside, before you start on your own, you could consult with an attorney who has a better understanding of the laws and consumer rights.
 The Legal Services Corporation, a nonprofit, could help you find low-cost or free legal aid if you’re not sure where to start.

 One of the first steps you can take is to try and work with the creditor that wants to garnish your wages.
 You may be able to negotiate a smaller monthly payment than the amount that would be taken out of your paycheck.
-Or, you might be able to negotiate a debt settlement and completely wipe-out the debt with a lump sum payment.
+Or, you might be able to negotiate a debt settlement and repay only a portion of the debt.

 You might be able to file a claim of exemption and stop or decrease the wage garnishment based on your personal and financial situation.
 For instance, many states offer a head of household exemption for debtors who have a dependent, such as a child or elderly parent, that they financially support.